QiHackers

 • carrying a thermos everywhere

-The term spread because it fits the emotional texture of the current internet.
+The term spread because it fits the emotional texture of the current internet — and because it arrived at a specific convergence of pressures.

 People are tired of familiar Western scripts: